shelost/Gallery/src/posts/palace.md

 Anyone who makes money by taking advantage of market friction (as opposed to creation or consumption) is in for a rough ride.

-Citadel, in addition to being a hedge fund, is the largest market maker in the United States, which means they make money by providing liquidity to the stock market.
+<a href = 'https://en.wikipedia.org/wiki/Citadel_LLC'><b>Citadel</b></a>, in addition to being a hedge fund, is the largest market maker in the United States, which means they make money by providing liquidity to the stock market.
 When you buy a share of GOOGL, you probably aren't buying from another investor who wants to sell.
-Instead, a market maker (such as Citadel) has bought a large amount of GOOGL from sellers, and then sells it back to you at the requested price.
+Instead, a market maker (such as Citadel) has bought a large amount of GOOGL from sellers, and then sells it back to you at the requested price. <br> <br>

-Robinhood makes most of its money via Payment for Order Flow (PFOF), which
+<a href = 'https://en.wikipedia.org/wiki/Robinhood_Markets'><b>Robinhood</b></a> makes most of its money via <a href = 'https://en.wikipedia.org/wiki/Payment_for_order_flow'>Payment for Order Flow (PFOF) </a>, which is a fancy way of saying market makers pay them to own their customers.

 Amazon